for the lover with the Beloved aloneness is not a problem aloneness is an invitation

 * * *

 We are too prone to go to other persons for guidance.
 Nothing wrong with that.
 Often this can be helpful.
-Yet, also, we need to learn to trust more this secrecy and silence, learn how to stay there and not run away into advice.
+Yet, also, we need to learn to trust more the secrecy and silence within, how to stay there and not run away into advice.
 As advice can help, advice can muddy the waters, while silence and secrecy facilitates settling of the mud.
-If seeking spiritual guidance from someone, likely better someone who facilitates your own openness to listen, not someone with ready-made answers to give you.
+If seeking spiritual guidance from someone, better someone who inspires your own openness to listen, not someone with answers to give you.
 You need to live your questions, live them into the answers, and, then, live the answers.
-When we can wait alone in this sanctuary, sitting in the well of contentment, we grow to be more trusting and patient, we learn to be and listen for ourselves.
+When we can wait alone, sitting in the well of contentment, we grow to be more trusting and patient, we learn to be and listen for ourselves.
 We grow to be more comfortable with nothing apparently happening~while knowing the apparently nothing happening means something is happening~our looking at the door, refusing to try to open it, and even playful and cheerful with the not-knowing.
-We may even find it oddly humorous persons walking all around and being so certain they are actually walking in the right direction.
+We may even find it oddly humorous seeing persons walking all around and being so certain they are actually walking in the right direction.
 We can be playful with having no direction, just here.
 We can ask ourselves, when wanting to escape into something else, someone else, somewhere else: "What's wrong with right here, now, alone with the Alone?"
 Indeed, those most prepared for this aloneness, they are most prepared to be with others.